jordanbaird/Ice/README.md

 - [x] Launch at login
 - [ ] Custom menu bar widgets
 - [ ] Custom panel that displays menu bar icons as an alternative to the menu bar

+## Known Issues

+- Using Ice with other menu bar management apps can result in undefined behavior